ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 Two simple rules for wildcard matching are:
 * all wildcards must match at least one character.
-* after that, wildcards will match greedily: each wildcard will match everything it can before the next wildcard is considered.
+* after that, wildcards will match _greedily_: each wildcard will match everything it can before the next wildcard is considered.

-Therefore, it's good practice to use
+This is why it's good practice to use
 [wildcard constraints](../reference/wildcard-constraints.md) to limit wildcard matching.
 See "Constraining wildcards to avoid subdirectories and/or periods", below, for some examples, and see the